 Therefore, because smaller particles are more likely to make it to the alveolar, they are considered most dangerous to your health.

-HEPA Filters and Their Relation to Particle SizeSo, what do particle sizes, microns, and distribution bell curves have to do with HEPA filters?
+HEPA Filter Based Media and The Relation to Particle SizeSo, what do particle sizes, microns, and distribution bell curves have to do with HEPA filter based media?

-It's quite important, because the size of particles you need to target will directly affect the type of filter and air purification system you choose.
+It's important because the size of particles you need to target will directly affect the type of filter and air purification system you choose.

 If you are trying to eliminate an air pollutant that is generally large, such as dust or pollen, you can choose a filter that captures these larger particles but may not capture smaller ones.

-However, if you need to capture and eliminate the smallest of particles, such as viruses, pet dander, mold spores, or bacteria, you will likely need a HEPA filter.
+However, if you need to capture and eliminate the smallest of particles, such as viruses, pet dander, mold spores, or bacteria, you will likely need a high efficiency air filter likely made out of HEPA filter based media.

-If you purchase a room air purifier that has been labeled as HEPA, you can reasonably expect the filter to remove most particulates from your air, including pollen, mold spores, tobacco smoke, and more.
+If you purchase a room air purifier that has a filter made out of HEPA filter based media, you can reasonably expect the filter to remove most particulates from your air, including pollen, mold spores, tobacco smoke, and more.

 Particle Size of GasesWhile particulates can be tiny in size, gases are even smaller.